 This definition, at least in sense if not in form, remains valid today.
 Therefore the first thing to remember is that a letter of protest, strictly speaking, is not a legal document (read more about Legal Document) but a paper containing an account of the events or statement of facts, describing current situation or consequences of some wrongful act or acts, which had happened usually contrary to master’s or crew efforts.
 Therefore some companies adopt Statement of Facts title instead of Letter of Protest.

-For example, when during cargo operation something beyond the master’s control has gone wrong and the master is unable to make it right, like interruption from shore side of loading or discharging operation, neglect cargo handling, violation of safe working practice, etc. may prompt captain to issue LOP.
-Obviously, the said act or occurrence should be of such importance that master feels himself obliged to bring it to attention of all parties concerned, either for some immediate action or for future reference, but it still lacks of any legal effect being a document produced by one side to defence its own position.
+The following instances, when something beyond the master’s control has gone wrong and the master is unable to make it right, such as interruption of cargo operation from shore side, neglect cargo handling, violation of safe working practice, etc. may prompt captain to issue LOP.
+Obviously, the said occurrence should be of such importance that master feels himself obliged to bring it to attention of all parties concerned, either for some immediate action or for future reference.
+But it still lacks of any legal effect being a document produced by one side to defence its own position.

 Share this article on: